 Most lenders ask that you verify your last 12 months housing history.
 You can do this with cancelled checks or a VOR (Verification of Rent) from your landlord.
-This is important to determine the payment shock effect on the borrower.
+This is important to determine the payment shock effect (if any) on the borrower.

 Liquid assets are always helpful when applying for a loan, and are almost always a necessity for a first-time home buyer.
 Make sure you have an account with at least two months PITI (Principal, interest, taxes and insurance) available.

 Also make sure the money in said account has been there for at least two consecutive months to ensure that it is seasoned.
 Banks and mortgage lenders don’t give much weight to unseasoned assets, as any friend, relative, or even a mortgage broker or loan officer can easily dump assets into your account before you apply for a mortgage to boost your net worth.

 Now that you’re prepared, it’s time to be vigilant and proactive.
 Avoid predatory lenders and do your interest rate homework.
 Check out a rate sheet from the bank or lender that you’re being quoted from.
 Ask what the interest rate adjustments are.
 Ask if the loan carries a prepayment penalty and for how long?
 Get all the facts before you sign anything.
 And once you like it, lock it!

 With all this preparation behind you, the loan flow will be a comfortable process with few surprises.
 It might not be perfect, but if you follow these rules you should save some money and reduce stress!